magma/magma/experimental/cloudstrapper/README.md

 ### Expected Behavior - Install

     1. Prior code base
-       If a prior code base resides in the home folder, install exists reporting code already exists.
+       If a prior code base resides in the home folder, install exists with an error that code already exists.
        This is done to ensure the user is aware that a prior code base exists and needs to be moved before pulling the new code and not automatically have it overwritten.
 This is expected behavior.

+       Resolution: mv ~/magma ~/magma-backup-<identifier> to  move existing code base.